HarryYu02/HarryYu02/README.md

-### Hey there, I'm Harry Yu! 👋
+### Hi there, I'm Harry Yu! 👋
 Welcome to my GitHub profile where I store all sorts of programming projects (and steal storage from GitHub to store my files), look around, I hope it be a mildly amusing experience.

-### Chronicles 📜
+### Journey 📜
 Started off with Racket (yeah, who need loops when you have recursion), graduated to C to learn about how the memory actually works, and then Python for a bit of everything.
 Nowadays, I'm working with TypeScript and React for web development because ~~they are popular~~ of the great community.

-### My Projetcs 🎵
+### Projetcs 🎵
 Tic-tac-toe in C?
 Yep, been there, done that.
-As wel as a Python trading bot, spoiler alert, no, I didn't profit.
+As well as a Python trading bot, spoiler alert, no, I didn't profit.
 But hey, I've also build a full-stack app for managing recipes and grocery lists because, you know, life.

-### On the Hunt 🎯
+### Open to work 🎯
 I'm currently on the lookout for a front-end position, preferably with React and TypeScript in the mix.
 But, I'm open to any opportunities.
 If you're hiring, let's chat!

 ### Stay Connected 🌐